r0han99/Covid19-ML-Application/README.md

 [(Continuation ...)](https://medium.com/swlh/covid-19-data-analysis-from-the-inception-to-predicting-the-uncertain-future-through-machine-ef4c3f0371bc)

-## Development⚙️
+## Development Log ⚙️
+- **[29/9/2020]**
+  Intially Application was Deployed on Heroku.
+Reported a few Observations, it had high-latency and also Did not use the Performance Abilities of streamlit's Cache system which was intentionally used, aiming at low reponse time in serving results.
+Found out the Standard ``dynos`` Setting is alloted for a standard deployments which is not sufficient for a Heavy Application.
+Deployment was based off of this repository ( GitHub Connection and Integration ).

 - **[30/9/2020]**
     Streamlit is used to create flawless Front-End Aesthetics and to hold all the front-end Integrated Data Visualisations and Machine Learning Implementation.
 The app is Deployed on Streamlit Share, because of an *Invitation to test*, offered by a Streamlit community major, A cloud platform which is now in closed BETA.

+Note, Deployment on Heroku is taken-down as in it's `Under-maintenance` but it still shows up Under Environments Section of this repository please ignore that.
+The Only Actively Maintained Deployment is the later.

 ## Version TimeLine( Changelog)